Photo Neale Clark/agefotostock

-Ancient Rome is one of history's most compelling time periods, and the Roman Forum was the epicenter: A long stretch of basilicas, temples, and public squares teeming with markets, orators, and even criminal trials.
-After the fall of the Roman Empire, the ruins were covered with pastureland, then rediscovered in the 18th-century.
+Roman Forum was the epicenter of one of history's most compelling time periods: a long stretch of basilicas, temples, and public squares teeming with markets, orators, and even criminal trials.
+After the fall of the Roman Empire, the ruins were covered with pastureland, then rediscovered in the 18th century.
 Highlights include the Arco di Settimio Severo, the Casa delle Vestali, and the Campidoglio terraces, from which you can see a stunning view of the entire forum.
 It's impossible to take a bad photo here.

 By Robin Simon

 Against our middle child's protests that we were going in a ramp that stated “Exit Only,” we rambled into the Roman Forum area after hours.
 Which is why we found ourselves at the top of a hill, overlooking the city, with only two young Italian families to share the moment of a perfect sunset over matching pink buildings and glowing marble.
 Sometimes, it pays to be a rebel.

 Centuries ago, the Forum was the center of Roman public life, a grand sprawl of temples, basilicas, and government buildings.
 Two notable events in Roman history that happened here were Marc Antony’s funeral speech for the murdered Caesar and the burning of Caesar’s body.
 Fragments of the temples of Saturn, Concord, and Castor and Pollux still stand, and the excavation of the Temple of the Vestal Virgins is a must-see.